-After studying this paper the students will know -
+After studying this paper, the students will know:

-- The methods of analyzing trace amounts of petroleum products in crime scene evidence. - The methods of analyzing contaminants in petroleum products. - The method of searching, collecting, preserving and analyzing arson evidence. - The classification of explosives, including the synthesis and characterization of representative analogs. - The significance of bomb scene management. - The techniques of locating hidden explosives. - The classification and characteristics of narcotics, drugs and psychotropic substances.
+- The methods of quantitative and qualitative analysis. - Different separation techniques and titrimetric methods. - Different gravimetric methods of analysis. - The method of searching, collecting, preserving and analysing arson evidence. - The techniques of locating hidden explosives. - The method of searching, collecting, preserving and analysing fire scene evidence.

-- It will develop the scholar to identify the crime scene evidence and define the root cause of any crime. - The student will be able to define the location, scenic pattern, methods of analyzing trace amounts of petroleum products in crime scene evidence, classification of explosives, including the synthesis and characterization of representative analogs, bomb scene management, categorization and features of the narcotics, drugs and psychotropic matter.
+- Identify the crime scene evidence and define the root cause of any crime. - Define the location, scenic pattern. - Analyse trace amounts of materials in crime scene evidence, classification of explosives, including the synthesis and characterization of representative analogs, bomb scene management, categorization and features of the fire scene.